adorosario/wordle-starting-words/README.md

 # CHANGES (2022-01-27)
 ```
 1. The co-efficient for BLACK seems to be too low.
 On further thought, 1/26 would be the knowledge gained from a BLACK guess.
 So fixed that to 1/26 = 0.0384
+2. Tried out a new method based on distance between guesses and answers.
+Based on this, best word turned out to be : SAREE (See scores_split_lists_distance_method.tsv)
 ```

 # CHANGES (2022-01-26)